fuzunist/testing_case/README.md

 ### Common Issues

 1.  **"Invalid style/color/size" Errors**
-   - **SOLUTION**: Run the configuration setup script provided in the "Initial Data Configuration" section above.
-The collections must be populated after starting the emulator.
+    - **SOLUTION**: This error should no longer occur, as all configuration data is now automatically imported when the emulator starts using `./start-emulator.sh`.
+If you are running the system manually, ensure you use `firebase emulators:start --import=./initial_data`.

 2.  **"Invalid model 'Model A'" Error**
     - **SOLUTION**: Use lowercase kebab-case format: `"model-a"` or `"model-b"`.
 The system expects this format, not "Model A".

 3. **"Your default credentials were not found" Error**
    - **SOLUTION**: This should not happen when using the provided scripts, as they configure the emulator environment.
 If running manually, ensure `FIRESTORE_EMULATOR_HOST` is set to `127.0.0.1:8080`.